 Will time be measured during loading of payload?

-There is no time recording of loading the payload into your aircraft, but it should be within reasonable time.
+There will be no time recording while your loading the payload into your aircraft, but it should be within a reasonable time.
 This does not affect grading.

 Does the XT90 battery connector has to be used or may we use a smaller version because currents are much smaller?